-DLT4EU: Using blockchain technology for social and public good
+DLT4EU: Using blockchain technology for public good

 Piloting a European ecosystem of distributed ledger technologies for social and public good.

 A powerful new technology

 DLTs, the parent technology to blockchains and cryptocurrency, are a ground-breaking innovation that enables decentralized methods for sharing, storing and securing transactions; validating, managing, and tracking access to data; and widening participation within complex, multi-actor decision-making processes -all without intermediaries.
 This powerful digital technology has the potential for deep social, technological, economic, environmental, legal, and policy impacts over the next 10-15 years: from innovations within financial inclusion and peer-to-peer exchanges of assets and values, to the possibility of more inclusive, convivial, ethical, transparent, and accountable digital societies.

 Yet, while the benefits of DLT in the public and social sectors are becoming increasingly clear and small steps are being made, few applications have been fully implemented and scaled.
 Despite its potential to address prevailing cracks within public and social systems, the current landscape of DLT applications within the European public sector is only just emerging.
 The private, for-profit nature of existing DLT use-cases, and the fast pace of DLT innovation, has often made it difficult to understand how DLTs can be applied correctly within the social and public sectors.